 PROGRESS SCHEDULE – The Progress Schedule shall be delivered to the OWNER or his authorized representative three (3) working days prior to the Notice to Proceed.
 Any revisions to the progress schedule shall be submitted to the OWNER or his authorized representative for approval.
 See Section 907-108 for further information regarding the progress schedule.

 PAY REQUEST SUBMITTALS – Periodically the CONTRACTOR shall submit a request for payment for portions of the work that have been completed and approved by the City Engineer or his authorized representative.
+Applications for Payment shall be submitted on a monthly basis, with the period of performance from the first day of the month through the last day of the month.
 The pay request shall include:

 A list of all pay items (including any items added by approved change orders).